Give agents autonomy,

 Your infrastructure

-Each agent gets its own isolated environment inside your VPC, with your tools, your permissions, and your security model.
+Each agent runs in an isolated, ephemeral environment inside your VPC, with your tools, permissions, and security model.

-Environments are ephemeral.
-When the task is done, the environment is destroyed.
-Nothing persists, nothing leaks.
+When the task is done, the environment is destroyed, so nothing persists and nothing leaks.

 Cloud Development Environment UI showing policies and guardrails configuration